 - Structured conversation – the conversation held with many employees is based on list of competencies and allows detailed estimation of the positive and negative indicator of behavior that influences the effectiveness of work.

 - Workshop – workshops are run by individuals that have professional knowledge and work experience.
 Key competencies of the organization are assessed with this technique.

 - Functional analysis – is a description of the main goal of the position with the definition of its strategic function.

 - Critical event analysis – analysis of competencies based on real, occurring critical events.

 Effective human resources management in the organization requires regular execution of job analysis.
 The results of the analysis are the starting point for realization of many aims.
 Analyses enable preparation of job position descriptions, evaluation of job positions and setting of pay structure in the company.
 Job analysis is the priceless as a tool for motivation, assessment and rewarding of employees.
 The obtained results may indicate the direction of future development and show the possible ways of effective use of human resources.
 The management team may use such information to achieve the goals of the organization.

+You’ve just read about job analysis.
 Check out 5 most popular types of crowdfunding